Search by product name or hair type/concerns

 Thousands of tiny blood vessels, or capillaries, crisscross our scalps.
 These capillaries transport blood containing minerals, vitamins, amino acids, and oxygen to your skin cells and hair follicles and receive carbon dioxide and waste in return.

 As we age, our capillary walls thicken to some degree, leading to a slower nutrient and waste exchange.
 Our follicles then suffer, producing fine-textured, brittle hair.
 Some follicles stop making hairs altogether, and our strands fall out.
-Massaging your scalp improves circulation to your roots, possibly promoting healthy hair growth.
+Massaging your scalp improves circulation to your roots, possibly promoting healthy hair.

 The benefits of daily scalp massages seem to focus on your hair follicles.
 Follicles are microscopic sleeves of connective tissue and cells located beneath your scalp's skin that surround your hair roots.